vedranaa/insegtpy/README.md

 * pip install -/path/to/insegtpy/folder/containing/setup.py/

 ### Contains:

-* `demos/skbasic_glasfibre_demo.py`, a demo script showing how `insegtannotator` together with `insegtbasic` may be used for interactive segmentation.
+* `demos/skbasic_glasfibre_demo.py`, a demo script showing how insegt may be used with basic insegt model for interactive segmentation.
+This model relies on scikit-learn python package, so it may be used if cpp code is misbihaving.
+As examples we use CT image of glass fibres.

-* `insegtbasic.py`, a module providing basic InSegt image processing functionality.
-Features (and differences compared to matlab version):
-   - Purely python.
-(In matlab, we use mex files written in C++.)
-   - It uses intensities from image patches as features for clustering.
-(In matlab, we have: patch-based, normalized patches, SIFT features, PCA features, Gaussian-derivative features.)
-   - Uses minibatch k-means from sklearn for clustering.
-(In matlab, we use k-means tree.)
-   - Unlabeled pixels have zeros in label images.
-(In matlab, we distribute the probabilities to all classes if a pixel is unlabeled.
-We need to figure out what's best, and whether it matters.)
+* `demos/gaussfeat_nerve_demo.py`, a demo script showing how to use multiscale segmentation based on Gaussian features clustered in KM tree.
+As examples we use CT nerves image.

 * `demo_insegtbasic.py`, a demo script that processes an image using functionality from `insegtbasic.py`.
    - In particular, it uses `insegtbasic.patch_clustering` function for building the dictionary and `insegtbasic.two_binarized` function for processing the label image into a segmentation image.